 AZWP - Faces of Hope video created by Levi Elizaga

-The Faces of Hope exhibition is at the Paradise Valley Community College Library.
-It was at the ASU West Fletcher Library for five months, at the Maricopa County Sun City Library for two years, and at the ASU Downtown Phoenix Campus Library for five months.
-We appreciate the display graphics designed by Dereck Bermudez.
+Faces of Hope photography exhibition will be at the Maricopa County Library in Sun City for one month (presentation on Sept 14th at 10am).
+It was at Phoenix College Library for three months, the Paradise Valley Community College Library for two months, at the ASU West Fletcher Library for five months, at the Maricopa County Sun City Library for two years, and at the ASU Downtown Phoenix Campus Library for five months.
+Display graphics were designed by Dereck Bermudez.
 The exhibit is available for loan at no charge.

 Yes, we can do it! is a photojournalism project of the Arizona Women's Partnership by photographer Tracy Rasinski.
 The project is funded by the Arizona Commission on the Arts, National Endowment for the Arts and the Gap Foundation and profiles beneficiaries of the AZWP grants.
 The project's original blog can be found at www.yeswecandoit.blogspot.com.